alecbw/Tools/README.md

 Code snippets and other helper functions

 **Alfred_Zapier_Parsing**

 A simple string parser that allows Alfred -> Zapier webhooks to be significantly more accessible.
+Relates to:

-Relates to Setup of Alfred Workflow Overview [Here](https://zapier.com/blog/zapier-for-alfred/)
+Setup of Alfred Workflow Overview [Here](https://zapier.com/blog/zapier-for-alfred/)

 Github version (more concise) [Here](https://github.com/zapier/zapier-for-alfred)